ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 1. **depth** A channel containing per-pixel depth information.
 Each value is no the range [0.0, 1.0], where 0.0 is *close*, and 1.0 is *far*.
 2. **lighting** A channel containing lighting information.
 The information can be a single value, or a set of values.
-3. **mask** A boolean valued channel that notes whether a pixel is on or off.

 # Storage